Baby Trend Expedition Double Review

 Quality

 The Baby Trend brand is usually the least expensive in almost every gear category.
-For strollers, you tend to get what you pay for, so it isn't a surprise that the Expedition provides below-average quality compared to the more expensive options like the Thule Urban Glide 2 Double.
+For strollers, you tend to get what you pay for, so it isn't a surprise that the Expedition provides below-average quality compared to the more expensive options.

 The fabric is only so-so for quality, but the padding under the fabric is decent.
 The piping on the leg portion is raised and feels like it would chafe.
-The canopies are heavier, more durable fabric, with softer canvas on the seating areas.
-The mesh peek-a-boo window is harder to snag than it looks like, but the storage bin is relatively flimsy.
+The canopies are made of heavier, more durable fabric, with softer canvas on the seating areas.
+The mesh peek-a-boo window is harder to snag than it looks, but the storage bin is relatively flimsy.

 The frame on the Expedition is solid, but it looks flimsy and cheap.
 It has a lot of plastic components, and there is flex.
 The overall fit and finish are on the flimsy side.
 The tires are pneumatic rubber, and the wheels are spoked.
 The wheels are described as bicycle wheels, which sounds impressive, but we had trouble with the wheels and the rubber staying on.
 All the wheels had trouble with the rubber falling off at one point or another.
 The tubes are fine, and they didn't go flat, but it was a hassle and annoying.
 We suspect the average parent won't know how to fix this and might end up at a bike shop paying money.